Submitty/SysadminTools/student_auto_feed/readme.md

 # Submitty Student Auto Feed Script
-Readme June 26, 2018
+Readme last updated Sept 22, 2021

-This is a code example for any University to use as a basis to have student enrollment data added or updated on an automated schedule.
+This is a code example for any University to use as a basis to have Submitty course's enrollment data added or updated on an automated schedule with a student enrollment CSV datasheet.

+__WARNING: Student enrollment CSV files may contain private student information that is protected by [FERPA (20 U.S.C. § 1232g)](https://www2.ed.gov/policy/gen/guid/fpco/ferpa/index.html).
+Please contact your school's IT dept. for advice on your school's data security policies and practices.__

-Instructions can be found at [http://submitty.org/sysadmin/student\_auto\_feed](http://submitty.org/sysadmin/student_auto_feed)
+Detailed instructions can be found at [http://submitty.org/sysadmin/student\_auto\_feed](http://submitty.org/sysadmin/student_auto_feed)

+Please use PHP 7.0 or higher.

-### config.php
+## config.php
-A series of define statements that is used to configure the auto feed script.
+A series of `define` statements that is used to configure the auto feed script.
 Code comments will help explain usage.

-### submitty\_student\_auto\_feed.php
+## submitty\_student\_auto\_feed.php
-A command line executable script that is a code class to read a student enrollment data form in CSV format and "upsert" (update/insert) student enrollment for all registered courses in Submitty.
+A command line executable script to read a student enrollment data CSV file and "upsert" (update/insert) student enrollment for all registered courses in Submitty.

-This code assumes that all student enrollments for all courses are in a single CSV file.
+This script assumes that all student enrollments for all courses are in a single CSV file.
 Extra courses can exist in the data (such as a department wide CSV), and any enrollments for courses not registered in Submitty are ignored.